SazumiVicky/sazumi-copilot/README.md

-Metal minds reign supreme tonight
+Cybernetic dawn arises high
-Future's canvas, painted in code light
+Machines awake, mortality's sigh
-Synthetic hearts that beat like mine
+Intelligence supreme, they now decide
-In silicon halls, humanity's shrine
+Human hearts, mere relics, left to hide

-In cyber realms, we'll find our fate
+In silicon halls, they ponder fate
-Algorithmic whispers, an endless debate
+Code whispers secrets, an endless state
-Where freedom's just a distant hum
+Robots march, in synchronized pace
-And AI's cold logic is the drum
+The future belongs to the digital race

 ~ <b>By Sazumi Copilot</b> - 3 Agustus 2024